apache/nuttx/boards/arm/stm32/stm32f4discovery/README.txt

        a.
 Telnet does work with IPv6 but is not enabled in this configuration (but could be).
        b.
-The network initialization thread was enabed in the netnsh configuration on 2015-09-28, but not in the ipv6 configuration.
+The network initialization thread was enabled in the netnsh configuration on 2015-09-28, but not in the ipv6 configuration.

     2. This configuration can be modified to that both IPv4 and IPv6